-The Intuitive Eating Post-it Notes are a behavioral tool I created to teach you how to eat intuitively.
+The Intuitive Eating Post-it Notes are a behavioral tool that I created to teach you how to eat intuitively.
 People ate intuitively forever before our crazy diet culture.
-But in the last 50 years we have been given so much changing information on what to eat and how to eat, that we have become out of touch with our body signals.
-Today, Intuitive Eating is taught from a method by Eveyln Tribole and Elyse Resch.
+But in the last 50 years we've been given so much changing information on what to eat and how to eat, that we have become out of touch with our body signals.
+Today, intuitive eating is taught from a method by Eveyln Tribole and Elyse Resch.
 I like their 2017 Workbook even bettter than the 2012 3rd edition of the original book that started it all, Intuitive Eating: A Revolutionary Program that Works.
 The Workbook is more accessible and more up-to-date with the latest ideas on not eating for weight loss, but eating to fuel one's body well as a method of whole-self care.

-To re-learn (we all ate this way when we were kids) to listen to your body cues, I have boiled down the essence of Intuitive Eating into 5 questions that you can ask yourself each time you eat.
+To re-learn -- we all ate this way when we were kids -- to listen to your body cues, I have boiled down some of the main points of intuitive eating into 5 questions that you can ask yourself each time you eat.
 These questions help you re-wire your brain to eat what you want, when you want, by listening to your body signals, not by focusing on someone else's idea of what you should eat.
-By using the Post-its Notes you are re-training your brain by thinking while doing.
+By using my Post-its you are re-training your brain by thinking while doing.

-The Intuitive Eating Post-its Notes are designed to use one note for each meal or snack for about 30-60 days (This is how long it can take for a new habit to start running on auto-pilot.
-Charles Duhigg, The Power of Habits, 2012).
+The Intuitive Eating Post-its Notes are designed to use one note for each meal or snack for about 30-60 days.
+This is how long it can take for a new habit to start running on auto-pilot.
+Charles Duhigg, The Power of Habits, 2012.
 This is a relatively small investment of re-wiring time, given how long it took you to cultivate your current eating habits!
-We are training to have these new steps on auto-pilot and, thus, become your new eating habits.
+We are training to have the new steps on auto-pilot and, thus, become your new eating habits.

 1. Ravenous - Your gas tank is empty!
 You need food right now, and you'll eat anything!
 Here is where you might be getting a headache or tired from lack of fuel.

 2. Hangry - more than hungry, you are irritable, and are losing touch with what your body wants to eat because you just need some fuel for your body to run.

 3. Constant Hunger - Time to eat!
 This isn't always accompanied by stomach growls.
-You could be wanting food because food is starting to look good.
-I like to say, "If you feel like a piece of fish and broccoli looks good, you know you are hungry."
-Cookies always look good, but when you are ready for a meal, then a meal looks good.
-You are able to be in touch with what your body want and needs.
+You may notice this feeling when food is starting to look good.
+I tell people in my workshops, "If you feel like a piece of fish and broccoli look good, you know you are hungry for a meal."

-5. Not Hungry, not full - This is the state of resting you live at when you don't need to be fed.
-It is also a transitional state while you are eating before you get to full.
+5. Not Hungry, not full - This is the state of resting when you don't need to be fed between meals and snacks.

-6. During a meal: eating slowly - While eating, this is the stage where your hunger is intially satiated and you start slowing down.
+6. Eating slowly (during a meal or snack) - While eating, this is the stage where your hunger is initially satiated and you start slowing down.
 You are not ready to put down that fork.